hphelion/documentation/devplatform/stackato/user/deploy/languages/clojure.html.md

     ...
     $ cd myapp/

-Now, deploy to Application Lifecycle Service, accepting the defaults for each prompt:
+Now deploy to Application Lifecycle Service.
+Accept the defaults for each prompt:

     $ helion push myapp
     [...]